markfinger/python-react/README.md

 Using React on the front-end
 ----------------------------

-There are a number of way in which you can integrate React into the frontend of a Python system.
+There are a number of ways in which you can integrate React into the frontend of a Python system.
 The typical setup involves a build tool and a python package that can integrate it.

 The two most popular build tools are:

-- [Webpack](https://webpack.github.io) can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
+- [Webpack](https://webpack.github.io) - can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
 - [Browserify](http://browserify.org/) is another popular tool and has a lot of cross-over with webpack.
 It is argurably the easiest of the two to use, but it tends to lag behind webpack in certain functionalities.

 For React projects, you'll find that webpack is the usual recommendation.
-Webpack's hot module replacement, code-splitting, and a wealth of loaders are the features typically cited.
+Webpack's hot module replacement, code-splitting, and a wealth of loaders are the features typically cited as being irreplaceable.
-[react-hot-loader](https://github.com/gaearon/react-hot-loader) is a particularly useful tool as it allows changes to your components to be streamed live into your browser.
+[react-hot-loader](https://github.com/gaearon/react-hot-loader) is a particularly useful tool, as it allows changes to your components to be streamed live into your browser.

 To integrate webpack's output into a python system, the two most popular solutions are:

-- [django-webpack-loader](https://github.com/owais/django-webpack-loader) - uses a webpack plugin to generates
-  a file for your python process to consume.
+- [django-webpack-loader](https://github.com/owais/django-webpack-loader) - uses a webpack plugin to generate a file for your python process to consume.
 Tends to be simpler to reason about, does one thing and does it well.
   Requires you to interact with webpack directly.
 - [python-webpack](https://github.com/markfinger/python-webpack) - talks to a build server that wraps around webpack.
 Tends to be more complex, but offers more features.
 Requires you to run a build server.